-- Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
+- 1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
 Be uniformly applied to all forms of nonschool materials; - 3.
 Allow no interference with classes or school activities; - 4.
 Specify times, places, and manner where distribution may and may not occur; and - 5.
-Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations. - Students shall be responsible for the removal of excess literature that is left at the distribution point for more than 2 days.
+Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations. - 6.
+Students shall be responsible for the removal of excess literature that is left at the distribution point for more than 5 days.
+Student(s) distributing materials are responsible for picking up any materials thrown on school grounds.